Welcome to the Shark Tank! Is your Pitch Deck ready?

 Watch anyone caught in the Shark Tank net.

-They better have a pitch that bites back!
 These people make their presentation without a single slide.
-They have to have all of the above information incorporated into their DNA.
+They have to have all of the above information imprinted into their DNA.
 And they do it on camera.
+Here’s how.

 - Practice – that’s what it takes.
 Practice in front of the mirror, friends, family, co-workers.
 Video yourself and study your body language.
 Then repeat, repeat, repeat every day, even for 5 minutes at a time.